woupiestek/rlox/log.md

 memory probably figures into this.

-I.e. nested compilers, unvalues etc. could be arrays, but that would require more heap allocation adn garbage collection.
+I.e. nested compilers, unvalues etc. could be arrays, but that would require more heap allocation and garbage collection.

 The issue case with the objects is more complex different.
 For example a Vec holding all the objects, and garbage collection consisting of moving all the